 It helps you understand the factors that help with the organic results.
-Google search console allows you to submit new content for crawling and indexing to improve your website visibility in the SERP.
+Google Search Console allows you to submit new content for crawling and indexing to improve your website visibility in the SERP.

-Understanding Google’s Indexing Process
+Understanding Google’s Indexing Process in 2024:

 For your website to show up on search engine results pages (SERPs), it must go through the following three processes: